kiwidude68/calibre_plugins/CONTRIBUTING.md

 ## Working with Visual Studio Code

 Originally these plugins were developed using the Eclipse IDE.
 However nowadays I much prefer using VS Code, so instructions here will be focused around using that.
 You can use any text editor you like to modify these plugins - it really doesn't matter and depends on how much intellisense support you are after and what you feel most productive with.
 If you did use something else though please make sure that any local workspace files that editor creates are excluded in the `.gitignore` to keep the noise away from others.

-Setting up Python itself is not covered here, that is a straightforward and well documented elsewhere.

 If however you are wanting to attach a debugger to a running calibre process for full stepping through code etc that is not what VS Code does.
 Your debugging is going to be limited to `print()` and `log` statements.
 If you think you need more interactive debugging then this thread may offer some tips:
 [A free Calibre Windows development environment using Visual Studio](https://www.mobileread.com/forums/showthread.php?t=251201)